HarperDB/documentation/docs/reference/analytics.md

 }
 ```

 The second level of analytics recording is aggregate data.
 The aggregate records are recorded once a minute, and aggregate the results from all the per-second entries from all the threads, creating a summary of statistics once a minute.
-The ids for these milliseconds since epoch and are prefixed with "sum-".
+The ids for these milliseconds since epoch can be queried from the `hdb_analytics` table.
 You can query these with an operation like:
 ```
 POST http://localhost:9925
 Content-Type: application/json